crrobinson14/lambda-meta/README.md

             // If defined as true, an error will be thrown if the input is not present
             required: true,

-            // The Javascript type, as returned by "typeof", the input value must be.
-If omitted, this check is skipped.
+            // The Javascript type, as returned by "Type-Of-Is", the input value must be.
+If omitted, this check is
+            // skipped.
+See https://github.com/stephenhandley/type-of-is for a list of available types.
-            type: 'string',
+            type: 'String',

             // Optional, but recommended for documentation generators.
 Ignored by this module.
             description: 'String user ID to retrieve.',